 - The use of diuretics (“water-pills”) or dehydration

 - Obesity or being overweight

 Treatment for an acute gouty attack has typically included anti-inflammatory medications such as indomethacin or anti-gout medications such as colchicine and allopurinol.
 These medications are usually effective, but can be hard on your stomach.
-Cortisone injections into the affected joint can also reduce the pain quickly, but at the expense of having an injection into the already extremely painful joint.
+Cortisone injections into the affected joint can also reduce the pain quickly.
+However, this is at the expense of having an injection into the already extremely painful joint.